ljpatrick/marxpaint/docs/en/README.txt

                                     [Canvas]

-               Note: The size of the drawing canvas depends on the size of Tux Paint.
-You can change the size of Tux Paint using the Tux Paint Config. configuration tool, or by other means.
+               Note: The size of the drawing canvas depends on the size of Marx Paint.
+You can change the size of Marx Paint using the Marx Paint Config. configuration tool, or by other means.
 See the Options documentation for more details.